 Motorsport UK remains committed to creating a sustainable and responsible model for British motor sport.
 Primarily this is achieved through regulation, for example:

 Motorsport UK regulations also allow for the development of vehicles powered by alternative fuels and technologies, which are permitted to compete on a level playing field with the risk managed appropriately.
 Technologies developed within motor sport that yield environmental benefits include fuel management and energy recovery systems.

 Venue operators are acutely aware of their environmental responsibilities and are actively minimising their environmental impact by recycling waste, disposing of used tyres appropriately, using recycled materials wherever possible and using electronic communications.

-Limiting noise pollution is also extremely important and the MSA Yearbook details the noise limits for various competition vehicles.
+Limiting noise pollution is also extremely important and the Motorsport UK Yearbook details the noise limits for various competition vehicles.

 This environmental approach extends to teams as well.
 In 2013 Vodafone McLaren Mercedes became the first motor sport company to receive the FIA Institute’s Environmental Award for the Achievement of Excellence, which is part of a broader initiative between the FIA and the FIA Institute aimed at evaluating and reducing the environmental impact of motor sport.

 McLaren underwent a series of stringent assessments set out by FIA Institute’s environmental experts.
 The Formula One team achieved the highest level through demonstrating a commitment to continual improvement and impressive environmental awareness throughout the entire organisation.